mikejwork/COSC2626-2640-Cloud-Computing-Assessment-3/README.md

 ## Assignment notes
 Starting this assignment i was moderately confident with AWS services, after completing i feel much more confident.
 If i was to go back and re-make this application i would not use python flask, i would instead opt for Node.js and React.js, using AWS Amplify, This would allow me to create a more reactive interface for the user and ease the development experience.

+Also i would seperate functions into different files and restructure the app to be more object-oriented.
+In its current state the code is really unreadable.

 ## Showcase
 ![dashboard](/showcase/dashboard.png)